 A hot sex life?
 Guess again!

-According to a report by The Journal of Personality and Social Psychology, all these mentioned life goodies were topped by the biggest life goodie of them all:
+A report by Journal of Personality and Social Psychology states that all these life goodies were topped by something even better.

-Researcher Angus Campbell emphatically endorses the perks of autonomy.
-“Having a strong sense of controlling one’s life is a more dependable predictor of positive feelings of well-being than any of the objective conditions of life we have considered,” says Campbell.
+Researcher Angus Campbell greatly promotes the importance of autonomy.
+He says, “Having a strong sense of controlling one’s life is a more dependable predictor of positive feelings of well-being than any of the objective conditions of life we have considered.”

-A University of Michigan nationwide survey also sings the praises of autonomy – reporting how the 15% of Americans who claimed they felt “in control of their lives” also raved about having “extraordinarily positive feelings of happiness.”
+Their survey reports how the 15% of Americans who claimed they felt “in control of their lives” also raved about having “extraordinarily positive feelings of happiness.”

 How to begin?

 Psychologists suggest if you want to bounce back after a sideswiping, that you slowly increase your “internal locus of control.”

 Studies even show that all you have to do is take control of a few small actions.

 Soon you’ll be on your way to feeling like the master of your destiny once again.